Incentivizing Exploration with Selective Data Disclosure: Introduction

+We design several order-based disclosure policies in the context of this framework, of increasing complexity and improving performance guarantees.
+Our policies intertwine subhistories in a certain way, provably providing consumers with enough information to converge on the optimal alternative.
+Our best policy matches the best possible convergence rates, even absent incentive constraints.
+This policy also ensures that each consumer sees a substantial fraction of the history.

+Our work suggests the importance of several design considerations.
+First, independent focus groups provide natural exploration due to random fluctuations in observed rewards.
+These natural experiments can then be provided to future consumers.
+Second, improving beyond very suboptimal learning rates requires adaptive exploration which gradually zooms in on the better alternatives.
+For example, if the focus groups learn the optimal alternative quickly, then this information should be propagated; otherwise additional exploration is required.
+This adaptivity can be achieved, even with subhistories chosen ex ante, by introducing group aggregators that see the subhistory of some, but not all, focus groups.
+Third, optimal learning rates require reusing observations; otherwise too many consumers make choices with limited information.
+The reused observations must be carefully interlaced to avoid contamination between experiments.

-The first step is to obtain any substantial improvement over the full-disclosure policy.
-We accomplish this with a relatively simple policy which runs the full-disclosure policy ``in parallel" on several disjoint subsets of agents, collects all data from these runs and discloses it to all remaining agents.
-In practice, these subsets may correspond to multiple ``focus groups".
-While any single run of the full-disclosure policy may get stuck on a suboptimal arm, having these parallel runs ensure that sufficiently many of them will ``get lucky" and provide some exploration.
-This simple policy achieves $\tilde{O}(T^{2/3})$ regret.
-Conceptually, it implements a basic bandit algorithm that explores uniformly for a pre-set number of rounds, then picks one arm for exploitation and stays with it for the remaining rounds.
-We think of this policy as having two ``levels": Level 1 contains the parallel runs, and Level 2 is everything else.
+We start with a simple policy which runs a full-disclosure policy in parallel on several disjoint subsets of consumers (the focus groups mentioned above), collects all data from these runs, and discloses it to all remaining consumers. \footnote{The full-disclosure policy on a given subset $S$ of consumers reveals to each consumer in $S$ the history of ratings for all previous consumers in $S$.} We think of this policy as having two levels: Level 1 contains the parallel runs, and Level 2 is everyone else (corresponding to exploration and exploitation, respectively).
+While this policy provably avoids herding on a suboptimal alternative, it over-explores bad alternatives and/or under-explores the good-but-suboptimal ones, which makes for very inefficient learning.